mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

-**Listening**
-1. Priming pass - listen in the morning
-2. Second pass - form an opinion.. at night
-3. X pass - revisit opinion 😅

-This is a project aimed at filling my musical blindspots, favoring albums I haven't heard before.
+This project is aimed at filling my musical blindspots, favoring albums I haven't heard before.
 With that said, there are certainly albums on this list that I've listened to countless (n) times.
-The scale at first had been difficult to describe, but after ~130 albums, I was able to pin point each.
-This isn't a scale based on context/ influence (although these certainly have been found), but instead timelessness - how these albums stand agains each other in the vacuum that is 2018.
+The scale at first had been difficult to describe, but after ~130 albums, I was able to pin point the qualities of each ranking.
+This isn't a scale based on context/ influence (although these have certainly been observed), but instead timelessness - how these albums stand against each other in the vacuum that is 2018.

+I've found it's difficult to get an accurate rating after just one listen.
+Some of the best albums require a degree of patience (see: *Low*).
+To this end, I note my rating after each listen.

 **Scale**
 1. Incredible / Amazing - The album as a whole is an experience